Gr\"obner cells of punctual Hilbert schemes in dimension two: Introduction

 Let us mention here a series of papers on the generating function for Euler numbers of Hilbert schemes of points on a simple singularities $\C^2/\Ga$ for finite subgroups $\Ga\subset SL(2,\C)$.
 The conjecture by {A.~Gyenge}, {A.~N{\'e}methi}, and {B.~Szendr{\"o}i}, was that it is the character of the corresponding Kac-Moody basic representation, where its torus variable is evaluated at a proper root of unity of order related to the Coxeter number.
 It was checked in \cite{DS,Tod} in type $A$, and for $D,E$ in \cite{GNS1,GNS2,Nak3}.
 See Theorem 1 from the last reference for an exact statement.
 This is directly related to our generating function, but we need the {\em refined\,} version of this theorem in terms of the Betti numbers.
 Also, we focus on the local theory of isolated surface singularities, i.e. on {\em punctual\,} Hilbert schemes.

 Another equally important direction is the passage to {\em instantons}, i.e. to torsion-free sheaves of any ranks instead of ideals in the definition of Hilbert schemes.
 Here we have a solid theory in any ranks for plane curve singularities from \cite{ChP2}, though with quite a few conjectures.
-Even the cases of affine plane and it local version for $\r=\C[[x,y]]$ are quite interesting, directly related to the {\em Nekrasov instanton sums}.
+Even the cases of affine plane and its local version for $\r=\C[[x,y]]$ are quite interesting, directly related to the {\em Nekrasov instanton sums}.
 More generally, such theory must be associated with arbitrary Young diagrams; the sheaves of rank $r$ correspond to the $r$-column.
 The functional equation then includes the transposition of the Young diagrams.

-This is by now done for {\em any\,} Young diagrams only in the different approach to plane curve singularities based on DAHA, which conjecturally gives the same superpolynomials as the motivic theory in \cite{ChP1,ChP2} (for columns).
-Also the connections of the compactified Jacobians to affine Springer fibers must be mentioned; see e.g. \cite{Yu}.
-Here we make $a=0,t=1$ in the superpolynomials, so the functional equation, which requires $t$, generally can not be seen.
-The parameter $a$, which we do not introduce in this paper is associated with complete flags of the modules and the ideals, related to the {\em nested Hilbert schemes}.
-It remains fixed in the functional equation.
+The generalization to {\em arbitrary\,} Young diagrams is done by now for a {\em different} DAHA-based approach, which conjecturally gives the same superpolynomials as those from the motivic theory in \cite{ChP1,ChP2} (for columns).
+Also, let us at least mention the connections of the compactified Jacobians to {\em affine Springer fibers}; see e.g. \cite{Yu}.
+For this, we make $a=0,t=1$ in the superpolynomials, so the functional equation, which requires $t$, generally can not be seen.
+The parameter $a$, which we do not introduce in this paper, is associated with complete {\em flags} of the modules and the ideals, related to the {\em nested Hilbert schemes}.
+Importantly, $a\mapsto a$ in the functional equation.

-0.2cm The totally local theory has clear advantages; torsion-free bundles over singular curves and surfaces are a difficult topic in algebraic geometry.
+0.2cm The totally local theory has many advantages; torsion-free bundles over singular curves and surfaces are a difficult topic in classical algebraic geometry.
 In the case of local isolated singularities, the corresponding definitions are actually no different from those in \cite{ChP2} in dimension one.
 Presumably the local approach captures many features of the theory of instanton sums and related directions.
-It is not by chance that the $\z$-function of $\C[[x,y]]$ in terms of $\{H^{(n)}\}$, is quite similar to that of $\C^2$ and certainly no simpler in spite of its local nature. \vfil
+It is important that the $\z$-function of $\C[[x,y]]$ in terms of $\{H^{(n)}\}$, is closely related to that of $\C^2$; it is certainly no simpler in spite of its local nature.